 In Paleolithic times, we had to be cautious.
-There were any number of threats which could kill us.
+There were any number of threats that could kill us.
 Life as a hunter/gatherer was dangerous.
-There were many threats that needed navigation.
-High rates of infant mortality, predators, lack of modern medicine and starvation, to name a few.
+Many threats needed navigation.
+There were high infant mortality rates, predators, lack of modern medicine, and starvation, to name a few.

 There was a lot of stuff to be worried about.

-Society has had rapid change in the last ten thousand years.
+Society has rapidly changed in the last ten thousand years.
 Our brains haven’t evolved fast enough to keep up.
 Mechanization and automation are part of our modern world.
-Here we are, still afraid of saber tooth tigers.
+Here we are, still afraid of saber-tooth tigers.

 Fear can be a motivator.
-The challenge is to use it as tool.
+The challenge is to use it as a tool.

 What do I fear?
-I fear lack of autonomy, mastery and purpose.
-Not living life in the power and simplicity of purpose, that’s what I’m afraid of.
+I fear a lack of autonomy, mastery, and purpose.
+I’m afraid of not living life in the power and simplicity of intention.
 I use these as intrinsic and extrinsic motivators.